SUNET/edusign-app/README.rst

  $ make config-build-from-env

-We may now want to edit any of the configuration files in `config-current/`.
-If we do so, after editing them we would again execute `make config-build`.
+We may now want to edit any of the configuration files in :file:`config-current/`.
+If we do so, after editing them we would again execute :command:`make config-build`.

-Once the environment is running, we can get the Shibboleth SP metadata from `/Shibboleth.sso/Metadata`.
+Once the environment is running, we can get the Shibboleth SP metadata from :file:`/Shibboleth.sso/Metadata`.

 Attributes used for signing ...........................

-By default, we use the given name `givenName`, the surname `sn` and the email address `mail` attributes for signing the documents.
+By default, we use the given name :code:`givenName`, the surname :code:`sn` and the email address :code:`mail` attributes for signing the documents.
 This list can be altered;
 if we do so, there are 4 different places which we need to be aware of.
-One is the `SIGNER_ATTRIBUTES` setting as we show below.
-Then, whatever attributes are used must be taken into account in the files `attribute-map.xml`, `shib_clear_headers`, and `shib_fastcgi_params`.
+One is the :code:`SIGNER_ATTRIBUTES` setting as we show below.
+Then, whatever attributes are used must be taken into account in the files :file:`attribute-map.xml`, :file:`shib_clear_headers`, and :file:`shib_fastcgi_params`.
 Since having extra attributes in those files, not actually used for signing, would not pose a problem, it would be best to take into account in those files *all* attributes that might be so used, so that is is not needed to edit those files.
-Note that the attributes must be set in attribute-map.xml with an `AttributeDecoder` with type `StringAttributeDecoder`.
+Note that the attributes must be set in :file:`attribute-map.xml` with an :code:`AttributeDecoder` with type :code:`StringAttributeDecoder`.

 Build JS bundle
 ...............

-Execute the command `make front-init`, to gather all needed js packages, and then `make front-build-pro` to build the bundle.
-Finally `make front-clean-pro` can be executed to remove unneeded stuff.
+Execute the command :command:`make front-init`, to gather all needed js packages, and then :command:`make front-build-pro` to build the bundle.
+Finally :command:`make front-clean-pro` can be executed to remove unneeded stuff.

 Start docker compose environment ................................

-Execute the command `make pro-env-start`.
-To stop the environment, the `make pro-env-stop` command should be used.
+Execute the command :command:`make pro-env-start`.
+To stop the environment, the :command:`make pro-env-stop` command should be used.

 Access logs
 ...........

-The available logs can be listed via the command `make logs-list`.
-They can be tailed with `make logs-tailf <logfile>`.
+The available logs can be listed via the command :command:`make logs-list`.
+They can be tailed with :command:`make logs-tailf <logfile>`.

 Configuration variables
 .......................